Bergen-Miller/Data-Analysis-Project/README.md

 ### Topic

-Interplay between cross-county migration, household incomes, county gdp, and income taxes
+We examine relationships between cross-county migration, household incomes, county gdp, and effective income taxes in the U.S. from 2011 to 2022.

 ### Motivation

-In Bergen's 432, he's examining the effect of a change in county effective household income tax rates on GDP.
-In 560, we examine the place of cross-county migration in county gdp, realized tax changes, and household income.

 ### Research Questions